jarvipuz/tweet-analysis/README.md

-# tweet-analysis
+# Twitter Data Analysis
-COMP8240 Applications of Data Science: Twitter Data Analysis
+COMP8240 Applications of Data Science

 ## Overall Goal
 Tweets from two users were collected and analyzed following the analysis conducted on Donald Trump's tweets: [Text analysis of Trump's tweets confirms he writes only the (angrier) Android half](http://varianceexplained.org/r/trump-tweets/).
 For this project, US politician Alexandria Ocasio-Cortez ([@AOC](https://twitter.com/AOC)) and celebrity Kim Kardashian ([@KimKardashian](https://twitter.com/KimKardashian)) were used as examples but the code can be used with any (public) Twitter profiles.